fraserreed/fraserreed.github.io/_drafts/2016-04-06-database-testing-with-phpunit.markdown

 **CSV**

-CSV datasets are slightly different in structure than XML and YAML datasets, as you must load each table individually, with the data for each table contained in a separate file.
+CSV datasets are slightly different in structure than XML and YAML datasets, as you must load each table individually with the data for each table contained in a separate file.
 Maintaining the datasets this way, however, is much easier if you are extracting the test data from an existing database, as the data dumps can be configured per file to match this format.